sylv/micro/README.md

 - [ ] Deletion URLs for pastes/links
 - [ ] Redirects may be broken.
 Also hosts with no redirect should probably just have it set to the root host, that should allow us to strip some unnecessary code.
 - [ ] Password recovery via emails
+- [ ] SQLite support
 - [ ] Private email aliases (might be difficult/expensive)
+- [ ] Signing in should redirect you back to the page you were on.
+Across domains it should redirect you to the same path on the root host.
 - [ ] Export data options (all files, though that could get huge)
-- [ ] GIFs should probably be converted to mp4 videos to save space
+- [ ] Convert gifs to mp4s on upload to save space
-  - Discord is currently blocking this as they handle embedding videos (and gifs) extremely poorly.
-Unless the url has "mp4" in it it outright won't embed most of the time.

 ## discord